archer-v/authn-keratin-frontend-demo/README.md

 ### OAuth and social networks:

 If you want to try Google or Facebook authorization, you should host this app at a public domain with https.
 You can edit nginx configuration file `authn-nginx.conf` to add SSL support and public domain name, then just restart the containers.
-Also, don't forget to edit .env and definve GOOGLE_OAUTH_CREDENTIALS variable (go to Google Cloud Console in OAuth section to get the credentials).
+Also, don't forget to edit .env and define GOOGLE_OAUTH_CREDENTIALS (or another social network) variable (go to Google Cloud Console in OAuth section to get the credentials).
 For example, if you host this app at the domain `exmaple.com`, you should define these variables in .env file: `AUTHN_URL=https://example.com/authn` and `APP_DOMAINS=example.com`

 #### CP